chemfiles/chemfiles/README.md

-# Chemfiles, an efficient IO library for chemistry files
+# Chemfiles, a modern library for chemistry file reading and writing

 <div align="center">
 <a href="http://chemfiles.github.io/chemfiles/">